cinnData/WebScraping/[WEB-02] Introduction to Python.md

 ## Type conversions

-The functions `int` and `float` can be used to convert numbers from one type to another type (sometimes at a loss):
+The functions `int` and `float` can be used to convert numbers of one type to another type (sometimes at a loss):

 ```
 In [13]: float(2)